 • The word -Copy is appended to the end of the title.

-• The cloned Plan is marked as a Draft.
-Once the title is changed, the Draft status will be removed.
+• The cloned plan is marked as a Draft.
+Once the title is changed, the draft status will be removed.

-➡️ Send a Copy
+Sending a Copy

 • Step 1: While on your list of plans, select the ellipsis next to the desired plan and choose Send Copy.